jeffknupp/blog/in_progress/open_source.md

 to the virtualenv rather than the system Python installation.
 Switching back and forth between your virtualenv is a one-command process.

-A separate tool, virtualenvwrapper, makes creating and managing multiple virtualenvs easier.
+A separate tool, Doug Hellmann's virtualenvwrapper, makes creating and managing multiple virtualenvs easier.
 Let's go ahead and install both now:

     #!bash